The Transparency Bargain

 The Consent Bootstrapping

 You consent through the device whose activation requires the agreement.
-The device you're consenting to use is the device presenting the consent.
 Three independent legal scholars identified this as logically invalid.
 All three now work for Nexus.

 The Consent Architecture